buuhvprojects/buuhv-schedule/README.md

 # `@buuhv/schedule`

 Create scheduling systems with BuuhV Schedule

 A BuuhV lib to help you keep track of your schedule system.
-With it you create, edit, upload and remove a schedule.
+With it you create, edit, get and remove a schedule.
-@Buuhv/schedule will also return error returns with slugs for you to create customized responses
+@buuhv/schedule will also have return error returns with slugs for you to create customized responses

 ## Getting started